Kiopp/custom-hyprland-dotfiles/README.md

 # custom-hyprland-dotfiles
-My own take on the ml4w dotfiles
+This repo contains my personal customizations for the ml4w dotfiles for hyprland